-Maybe some more accurate advice would be to get rid of your computer.
-But whose got the balls to do that?
+More accurate advice would be to get rid of your computer.
+But who’s got the courage to do that?

-If it’s not TV, we’re spending hours on YouTube, Netflix, iTunes or torrent sites.
+If it’s not TV, we’re spending hours on YouTube, Netflix, iTunes or torrenting sites.

 1. Cancel your Netflix account or any other subscription service you are part of

 One way to temper your streaming addiction is to simply cancel your memberships.
-That way, you are forced to ask yourself if you really want to watch your favourite TV show before purchasing.
+That way, you’re forced to ask yourself if you really want to watch your favourite TV show before purchasing.
 It also prevents you from over-indulging in content just because it’s there.

 2. Stop illegally downloading things

-With data powering our entertainment, many of us are guilty for downloading content for free from these sites.
+With data powering our entertainment, many of us are guilty of downloading content for free from these sites.

-There are two reasons to stop downloading torrents.
+There are three reasons to stop downloading torrents:

-Two – you end up spending a huge chunk of your life consuming stuff when you could be doing more productive things.
+- You end up spending a considerable chunk of your life-consuming stuff when you could be doing more productive things.